Capitals continue resurgence, pull away from Kraken

 Jonsson-Fjallby recalled

 Axel Jonsson-Fjallby was recalled by Washington on Friday from the team’s American Hockey League affiliate in Hershey, Pa.
-The Capitals see the 24-year-old winger as a replacement for Carl Hagelin on the Capitals’ fourth line.
+The Capitals see the 24-year-old winger as a replacement for Carl Hagelin on the fourth line.
 Hagelin is out indefinitely after he was struck in the eye with a stick Tuesday.
 He had surgery later that day and is still being evaluated.

 Jonsson-Fjallby has one assist in 10 games with Washington this season.
 He made his NHL debut in November.
-In Hershey, he has 16 goals and 18 assists in 44 games.
+In Hershey, he had 16 goals and 18 assists in 44 games.

 Saturday’s game also had a heightened significance for Jonsson-Fjallby.
 Because the forward played in his 10th NHL game, Jonsson-Fjallby would have to clear waivers if the Capitals want to send him back down to Hershey.